jmkraus/FMProxy/README.md

 The chat endpoint accepts `messages` with the `system`, `user`, and `assistant` roles. `stream: false` returns a regular JSON response.
 With `stream: true`, OpenAI-compatible Server-Sent Events (`chat.completion.chunk`) are sent, followed by `data: [DONE]`.
 OpenAI token statistics are returned as `0` because the Foundation Models API does not provide them in a compatible format.

+Foundation Model generations are processed one at a time to limit resource usage.
+Additional chat completion requests wait in FIFO order.
+Health and model-list requests remain available while a generation is running.

 Structured output is supported through OpenAI-compatible `response_format` values of `json_object` and `json_schema`.
 JSON Schema responses are generated using Foundation Models constrained generation and validated by the proxy before being returned.
+Validation covers common JSON Schema constraints including types, required and additional properties, arrays, strings, numbers, enums, constants, and common schema combinations.
+Invalid structured output is returned as an error rather than a successful completion.

+## HTTP limits

+The server accepts requests with:

+- Headers up to 64 KiB
+- Bodies up to 10 MiB
+- A 30-second timeout for incomplete requests

+Oversized requests return `413 Payload Too Large`.
+Malformed requests return `400 Bad Request`.
+Requests must provide a regular `Content-Length` body; chunked transfer encoding is not supported.

 ## Example